nabil828/comp4537-f22/Assignments/A1/readme.md

 - Your server has to fetch the data from [this GitHub repo](https://github.com/fanzeyi/pokemon.json) dynamically.
   - We will use the [Pokémon file](https://github.com/fanzeyi/pokemon.json/blob/master/pokedex.json) to fetch the Pokeomns docs and create the  Pokémon collection
   - We will use the [types file](https://github.com/fanzeyi/pokemon.json/blob/master/types.json) to fetch the Pokémons types
+  - You may use the *https* node.js module to fetch data from other servers.

 - Create a database on MongoDB Atlas that has all Pokémons documents.
 Here is a sample of a document :